PULLED PORK SANDWICHES

 Combine dry spices, salt and sugar in small bowl.
 Rub mixture generously into (untied) pork.
 Let rest for an hour or two at room temperature.
 Some cooks place in the fridge overnight to deepen spice rub flavour in the pork when cooked.

 Heat oven to 300°.
-Place pork in roasting pan and cook for 3 to 4 hours until the meat pulls apart easily.
+Place pork in roasting pan and cook for 3 to 4 hours (or more) until the meat pulls apart easily.
 Shred when the pork is still warm, not hot nor completely cooled.
 Set aside in bowl.

 Heat BBQ sauce.
 Add balsamic and combine.
 Add 1 to 1-1/2 cups of the sauce to the shredded pork in the bowl, gently coating all the meat.
 Use remaining BBQ sauce as condiment.
 Serve on buns with our Creamy Dill Cole Slaw as a side or topping.
 Sliced dill pickles work, too.